SherG/perpetual-elm/exampleSite/content/services/sba-loans.md

 ### SBA 7(a) loans

 These loans are the SBA's primary vehicle for small business funding.

 Funds from 7(a) loans can be used in a variety of ways, including for working capital, expansion, fixed assets, and equipment purchases.

-There are seven different 7(a) loan types, and terms may vary between them.
+There are seven different 7(a) loan types.
+Terms may vary between them.

 * Standard 7(a)
 * 7(a) Small Loan